ay-lab/mustache/README.md

 | chr1         | 5000       | chr1         | 85000      | 12            |
 | ...          | ...        | ...          | ...        | ...           |

-#### Bias File

-Bias file need to have the following format.
+1b.
+Bias files need to have the following format.
+They must not have a header.
 Bias file must use the same midpoint format as the contact maps.
-Bias file must not have a header.

 Bias file is a list of normalization factors.
-This means contacts will be _divided_ by their corresponding factors.
+This means contact counts will be _divided_ by their corresponding factors.

 | Factor |
 | ------ |